Moon Madness (horse): 1988: five-year-old season

 In June, Moon Madness finished third behind Triptych in the Coronation Cup at Epsom and third again behind Almaarad in the Hardwicke Stakes at Royal Ascot.
 He finished last of the ten runners behind Mtoto in the King George VI and Queen Elizabeth Stakes, and was sixth behind Top Class in the Geoffrey Freer Stakes.

-In his last race, Moon Madness ran for the second time in the Japan Cup, finishing sixth behind Pay The Butler.
+In his last race, Moon Madness ran for the second time in the Japan Cup, finishing sixth behind Pay the Butler.

 Stud career

 Moon Madness stood as a stallion in Europe and Japan, but had very little success as a sire of winners in either location.
 He was exported from Japan to France in 1994.

 Pedigree

+Moon Madness is inbred 4S x 4D to the stallion Prince Bio, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Moon Madness is inbred 4S x 5D to the stallion Palestine, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Palariva) on the dam side of his pedigree.